jbloom/GenomeSciences541/source/lecture_1.rst

 Relatively few insertions and deletions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *Deletions or additions of one to several amino acid residues are expected to be eliminated by natural selection in a high proportion of cases.
-Those that are preserved should be mostly found at either end of a chain, at the end of helices, in short helices, or in nonhelical regions, notably in loops that may be shortened or lengthened without  affecting the steric relationships in the rest of the molecule, A deletion or addition in the middle of a long helix would result in so many simultaneous alterations in side-chain interactions that it is highly unlikely that the tertiary structure and the function of the molecule could survive such an event.
+Those that are preserved should be mostly found at either end of a chain, at the end of helices, in short helices, or in nonhelical regions, notably in loops that may be shortened or lengthened without  affecting the steric relationships in the rest of the molecule.
+A deletion or addition in the middle of a long helix would result in so many simultaneous alterations in side-chain interactions that it is highly unlikely that the tertiary structure and the function of the molecule could survive such an event.
 The deletions or additions found in hemoglobin and myoglobin chains are compatible with these generalities.*

 :download:`Zuckerkandl and Pauling (1965) <readings/Zuckerkandl_and_Pauling-1965.pdf>`